-Celebrating 20 years of engaging children with summer fun and learning through Penn Museum’s world-renowned collections.
-Anthropologists in the Making is designed for children ages 7-13 who will be entering grades 2nd – 8th for the 2018-2019 school year.
+Celebrating over 20 years of engaging children with summer fun and learning through Penn Museum’s world-renowned collections.
+Anthropologists in the Making is designed for children ages 7-13 who will be entering grades 2nd – 8th for the 2019-2020 school year.

 If your child is 6 years old and will be entering 1st grade this fall, check out our brand new Junior Anthropologists summer camp!

 Click the "Register" button above to register or to access your online account to make additional payments.

 Week 1 – June 24-28

 Travel back in time and explore the ancient cities of Rome and Ur.
 Discover what elements it takes to build a city, from paved roadways to the tallest structures.
 Design your own city map, create a system of currency, and work as a team to build a model city.